 Many activities benefits from having some sort of sharp object to cut things.
-Examples of this include food preparation, opening packaging, trimming material to cover a blister, or hacking branches off a tree to build an emergency shelter.
+Examples of this include food preparation, opening packaging, trimming material to cover a blister, preparing kindling, or hacking branches to build an emergency shelter.

 My every day carry (EDC) knife is a Victorinox Rambler Pocket Knife which is the smallest tool I have found which has all the features I desire: a phillips head & flat screwdriver, scissors, and a sharp blade.
-I also get a bottle opener and nail file.
+I also get a bottle opener and nail file which are periodically useful.
 When flying I switch to a Swiss+Tech Utili-Key which is not as usable as the Rambler, but for years has made it through TSA checkpoints without being confiscated.
-Kevin Kelly’s CoolTools suggests the SwissCard for getting through TSA.
-When backpacking I typically bring a SOG Flash 1 folding lock blade because I find the blade on the Rambler to be too small for food prep.
+When backpacking with others I bring a Benchmade Mini Bugout folding lock blade for food prep.
 I am no longer fishing or hunting so I don’t need to worry about prepping game/fish.
-When I expect to do wood craft, building fires for groups, or in real back country when it’s not likely other would cross my path on a regular basis I bring a Fallkniven F1.
+When I expect to do wood craft, building fires for larger groups, or in remote back country when a knife might be required for survival I bring a Fallkniven F1.
 Our family go/car camping bag has a little Vicky for food prep and an original Leatherman because it has a wide array of tools which are sometimes useful: most often the pliers.
 In the kitchen we most often use an inexpensive Victorinox paring knife and a New West Knifeworks Santoku.

 A “pocket” knife is one of the most used tools while camping and backpacking, but there are many different styles selected by people.
 Ultra-light backpackers often make do with a tiny Swiss pocket knife like the Victorinox Classic which have a small blade, scissors, a nail file, tweezers, and a toothpick.
 These tiny knives are more than adequate for basic “housekeeping” tasks.